-$\checkmark$ MODULE DESCRIPTION CRS Department of Veterans Affairs (VA) Benefits and Services Provides information about VA benefits, services, and tools; shows how to find the help and support needed for a successful transition.
-Register on VA.gov.
-Department of Labor (DOL) Employment Fundamentals of Career Transition (EFCT) MANDATORY FOR ALL SERVICE MEMBERS (with specific exemptions)-lays the foundation of transition from military to a civilian career.
-The one-day workshop provides an introduction to the essential tools and resources needed to evaluate career options, gain information for civilian employment, and understand the fundamentals of the employment process.
-No CRS.
-Opportunity to Join the Reserve Component Used to evaluate the option of continuing military Service through Reserve opportunities.
-Complete a Continuum of Military Service Opportunity counseling (Active- Component only).
-Capstone MANDATORY FOR ALL SERVICE MEMBERS-verification by Commander or designee that the transitioning Service member has completed all TAP mandates, met all CRS, and has a viable ITP.
-No CRS.
+$\sqrt{}$ MODULE DESCRIPTION CRS

+Military MANDATORY FOR ALL Complete a Gap

+Occupational Code SERVICE MEMBERS-assists Analysis or provide

+(MOC) Crosswalk with identifying skills and verification of

+and Gap Analysis demonstrates how to translate employment.

+skills, training, and experience

+into civilian credentialing

+appropriate for civilian jobs.

+Financial Planning MANDATORY FOR ALL Prepare a criterion-

+for Transition SERVICE MEMBERS-builds on based, post-transition

+the financial training provided financial plan.

+during the MLC and helps Service ·

+members understand how

+transition will impact financial

+situations.

+Department of Provides information about VA Register on VA.gov.

+Veterans Affairs benefits, services, and tools;

+(VA) Benefits and shows how to find the help and

+Services support needed for a successful

+transition.

+Department of MANDATORY FOR ALL No CRS.

+Labor (DOL) SERVICE MEMBERS (with

+Employment specific exemptions)-lays the

+Fundamentals of foundation of transition from

+Career Transition military to a civilian career.
+The

+(EFCT) one-day workshop introduces the

+essential tools and resources

+needed to evaluate career

+options, gain information for

+civilian employment, and

+understand the fundamentals of

+the employment process.

+Opportunity to Join Used to evaluate the option of Complete a

+the Reserve continuing military Service Continuum of Military

+Component through Reserve opportunities.
+Service Opportunity

+counseling (Active-

+Component only).

+Capstone MANDATORY FOR ALL No CRS.

+SERVICE MEMBERS-verification

+by Commander or designee that

+the transitioning Service member

+has completed all TAP mandates,

+met all CRS, and has a viable ITP.